 Session-based and event-based analytics platforms are usually grouped together under the headline “web analytics”.
 However, lumping them all under the same category is a bit misleading.
 Both kinds of platforms allow you to track a similar amount of details, yet they measure them differently and require a different set of analytical skills.

 Traditional session-based web analytics platforms measure the traffic on your site and allow you to track metrics like page views, exits, and bounces.
 They rely mostly on session-based data, but allow you to configure events when you need them.
 So, if you want to collect more specific interactions – like form submissions, video views, and external link clicks – you need event tracking.
 Google Analytics 3 (GA3), also known as Universal Analytics (UA), is an example of such a platform.

 Yet, there are also analytics platforms built exclusively around defining and tracking events.
 Currently, there are several analytics products based on this data model – Google Analytics 4 (GA4), Mixpanel, Heap, Segment, and Amplitude, to name a few.

 In this article, we’ll show you the differences between session- and event-based tracking methods.
 It will help you to discover which method is better for you.

 Events in analytics are all user interactions on your website.
-So any activity that users perform on a page of your website is an ‘event’ or ‘event hit’.
-For example:
+Any activity that users perform on a page of your website is an ‘event’ or ‘event hit’, for example: